Parenting: Handling Toileting Issues Past Potty Training

 Toileting issues through the lens of skills

 There can be so many reasons why children might struggle with toileting issues it can be useful to think of them in terms of skills.
-What skill is your child lacking that if they had the skill toileting would not be an issue?
-Here are some ideas:

 • Skill in time management and time perception

-• Skill in considering likely outcomes
+• Skill in considering likely outcomes of their actions

-• Skill in interpreting bodily signals
+• Skill in interpreting bodily signals- Interoception

 • Skill in executive functioning- carrying out tasks from start to finish